GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

    off; see :ref:`PS_COMMENTS <PS_COMMENTS>` to enable them.

 ..
 [17]
-   For an overview of color systems such as HSV, see Appendix `H. Color Space: The Final Frontier`_.
+   For an overview of color systems such as HSV, see Chapter `Color Space: The Final Frontier`_.

 ..
 [18]
    Convert other graphics formats to Sun ras format using GraphicsMagick's